Our mission is to help as many people as possible, access the South West Coast Path and all the amazing places it takes you to and through.

 However, thanks to the power of partnership we can achieve this for much less, which means your money goes further.
 If we can raise just £10,000, we could buy the materials for 1,000 new steps and unlock £15,000 worth of labour from our partners on the ground, who we work closely with to conserve and improve the Trail.

 By donating to Step Up as part of Every Mile Matters, you could help us reach this target and support millions of people who use these steps to access the Trail.
 Donating any amount, large or small, will make a world of difference.

-The rangers that replace all our steps work in some of the most difficult places to access along the coast.
-Every step requires hard work with hours taken to move materials to site, prepare the ground and install.
-We want to make sure that we provide the best materials we can when they need to carry out this work.
-When the Association supplies oak and chestnut steps it means they won’t need to do it so often.
-If we continue to replace with these new 6-inch high hardwood boards, we will have improved the quality and overall access of the Path and cut down on rangers’ time and resources too.
-Please help us to replace the steps already identified this year.
+The rangers and wardens who help us replace the steps on the Coast Path work in some of the most difficult places to access along the coast.
+Every set of steps requires hard work, taking many hours to move materials to site, prepare the ground and install each one securely.
+We want to make sure that we provide the best materials we can when rangers and wardens carry out this work.
+By supplying locally sourced, environmentally sensitive materials such as oak, chestnut, and granite, it means the steps won’t need to be replaced so often.
+This will also improve the quality and overall access of the Path, and cut down on rangers’ time and resources too.